moneybutton/yours-channels/docs/yours_lightning_02.md

 ### 1.1 Uni-directional payment channels

-In the simplest form of a payment channel, the sender does not need to store any transactions at all.
-He just sings a transaction and sends it to receiver.

-In our use-case however it is important that both the sender and the receiver must be able to unilaterally close the channel.
-For example if a users channel expires, we want to be able to close the channel even if that user is not online.
+In our use-case however it is important that the channels can remain open an unlimited amount of time.
+Thus the simples form of payment channels that is based on decreasing time locks.

-The obvious solution is for the sender to store a full signed commitment transaction as well.
-The problem hereby is that sender will want to broadcast an old commitment transaction to the blockchain.

-To prevent that from happening, we use a slightly more involved construction that is inspired by the Revocable Sequence Maturity Contract of [1].
+We use a slightly more involved construction that is inspired by the Revocable Sequence Maturity Contract (RSMC) of [1].
 The transaction that both parties store looks like this.
+The compicated output to sender is the RSMC, and we will need it to invalidate the funding transaction (explained below).

 ![alt text](./img/1-way-channel.png "1-way-channel.png")

-The idea is that sender get's punished if he broadcasts an old transaction.
-To detect if a transaction is old, sender uses a new private key to generate the multisig output of the Payment transaction every time he generates a new one.
-Whenever a new payment is created, Sender will share the key used in the old one.
-Note that receiver can safely use the same private key every time.

-Now, if sender broadcasts an old transaction, receiver can clearly claim the first output.
-The second branch of the second output is locked with a CLTV constrains, so Sender cannot spend this.
-However, Receiver can spend the second output as Sender has shared the key used in that transaction with him previously.
+**Setting up the channel.** Receiver sends a public key to sender who will create a public key of his own and create the multisig address that is used as the output of the Funding transaction.
+Sender then builds and signs, the funding transaction, but does not broadcast it yet.
+He then builds an initial commitment transaction that spends the entire funding amount back to himself.
+This transaction will act as a refund for sender to guaraty that receiver cannot take his funding hostage.
+Sender then signs this transaction who will also sign it and send back the sender.
+At this point sender can safely broadcast the funding transaction.
+Once that transaction has one confirmation, the channel is open.

+**Sending a payment.** If sender wants to send a payment to receiver, he creates a new commitment transaction with updated output balances and sends it to receiver.
+Receiver will not send the fully signed transaction back to receiver.

+Note that there is a problem here: sender still has that refund transaction set up before.
+Sender can broadcast that transaction at any point and basically invalidate all payments made through the channel so far.

+Thus we need a way for sender to revoke the funding transaction.
+That's where the RSMC mentioned above.
+To invalidate the funding transaction sender simply publishes the key used to generate the multisig output of the funding transaction when he sends the first payment.
+If he were ever to broadcast afterwards, receiver can claim both outputs of the funding transaction: this is obvious for the first output, not that for the second output he now knows both private keys needed to spend from the multisig output.
+As receivers output is locked by a CSV lock for some time, he has some time spend the funding transaction after sender broadcasts it.

-Note that if Sender tries to cheat by broadcasting an old transaction he loses not only the funds he has legitimately sent to Receiver, but all also the funds that he has not spent yet.
+Note that if Sender tries to cheat by broadcasting the funding transaction he loses not only the funds he has legitimately sent to Receiver, but all also the funds that he has not spent yet.

+Note that out construction uses Rusty Russel's trick to avoid transaction malleability: we maintain only one level of transactions on top of the funding transaction [3].
+Note that this prevents malleability attacks because the funding transaction is confirmed into the blockchain when payments are made.

 ### Bi-directional channels

 In the bi-directional case, both parties must be able to revoke a transaction.
-In this case the spending transaction looks as follows:
+We simply use a RSMC for both outputs:

 ![alt text](./img/2-way-channel.png "2-way-channel.png")

+Whenever someone sends a new commitment to the other party he will use a new key to generate both multisig outputs send the keys used for the last transaction with it (in order to revoke the old transaction).
+As before, the receiver is not forced to resend the fully signed transaction to sender, but may choose to do so safely.

 Note that this case is essentially not more complex than the previous.